GENERAL AND INORGANIC CHEMISTRY (PHAR)(MD)

 - Petrucci, Herring, Madura, Bissonnette, “CHIMICA GENERALE.
 Principi ed applicazioni moderne" (+ complete solutions manual), Ed.
 Piccin

 Ricevimento: Office hours can be useful to students who wish to discuss the material being presented in class or to ask for extra help, seeking clarification.
 Students can meet with Prof. Drava in her office (Di.FAR. - Dipartimento di Farmacia - Viale Cembrano, 4) all days (Monday - Friday, morning or afternoon), except for public holidays and when exams, lessons, laboratory sessions or meetings are scheduled.
-It is recommended to arrange an appointment by e-mail (firstname.lastname@example.org) or by phone (010-3352112).
+So, it is advisable to arrange an appointment by e-mail (firstname.lastname@example.org) or by phone (010-3532112).

 GIULIANA DRAVA (President)